rzzzwilson/DigitalVFO/README.rst

 * the internal packaging was too error-prone, breaking wires, etc
 * the contrast control was too "one-sided"

-So there will be version 1.1 to address these issues, plus maybe convert the PWM control of the contrast to a straight analog voltage method.
+So there will be version 1.1 to address these issues.

-This new version is v1.1.

 Version 1.1
 -----------